 |PLA 1751H||Public Finance for Planners||TBA|

 |PLA 1801H||Urban Infrastructure Planning||M. Siemiatycki|

 |POL 2338H||Innovation and Governance||H. Bathelt|

 Other courses might be selected from a variety of Departments, including Economics, Engineering, Industrial Relations, Management, Political Science, and Adult Education and Community Development.
 For example, the Department of Economics offers courses in regional economics, economics of federalism, project evaluation and economic development.
 The Faculty of Engineering offers courses in transportation demand analysis, planning and public transport, and environmental engineering.
 The Department of Industrial Engineering has courses in industrial relations, industrial sociology, economics and demographics.
 The Faculty of Management offers courses in capital markets, forecasting, marketing and business-government relations.
 The Department of Political Science offers courses in technology policy and policy processes in Canada, as well as numerous courses in ‘Third World’/international development.
 Finally, Adult Education and Community Development has an extensive listing in ‘Third World’/international development and community development.

 Students must take at least one course outside the Planning and Geography programs, in a suitable area to be chosen by the student and his/her faculty supervisor.
-In doing so, students may wish to build upon their undergraduate specialization.
+In doing so, students may wish to build upon their undergraduate concentration.